APMonitor/begin_matlab/README.md

 **Topics**

 There are 12 lessons to help you with the objective of designing the temperature control for the incubator.
+The 12 lessons can be completed with Jupyter notebooks or with Matlab Live Scripts.

+*Jupyter Notebook with Matlab or Octave*

 The first thing that you will need is to [install the required software](https://github.com/APMonitor/begin_matlab/blob/master/octave/00.%20Introduction.ipynb) to open and run the Jupyter notebook files.
-Any MATLAB-like distribution or Integrated Development Environment (IDE) can be used (MATLAB or GNU Octave) but Jupyter notebook is required to open and run the notebook (`.ipynb`) files.
-All of the IPython notebook (`.ipynb`) files can be [downloaded at this link](https://github.com/APMonitor/begin_matlab/archive/master.zip).
+Any MATLAB-like distribution or Integrated Development Environment (IDE) can be used (MATLAB or GNU Octave) but the Jupyter notebooks (`.ipynb`) must be run with an editor such as Jupyter lab, Jupyter notebook, or VS Code.
+The IPython notebook (`.ipynb`) files can be [downloaded at this link](https://github.com/APMonitor/begin_matlab/archive/master.zip).
 Don't forget to unzip the folder (extract the archive) and copy it to a convenient location before starting.

+*Matlab Live Scripts*

+An option only for Matlab users is the [live_scripts](https://github.com/APMonitor/begin_matlab/blob/master/live_scripts/) that have the same content as the Jupyter notebooks but run natively in Matlab starting with version 2018.
+This new feature of Matlab is like the Jupyter notebook in providing rich content with cells that run the Matlab code.
+Jupyter notebooks are recommended for those who have an older version of Matlab.

 |**Learning Module**|**Matlab**|**Octave** |
 |--|--|--|